Reflection on Work Improves Career Performance

 Why should companies make employee reflection a priority?

 The practice of reflecting and sharing can lead to a stronger sense of self-efficacy, which can, in turn, lead to future success.
 “When we stop, reflect, and think about learning, we feel a greater sense of self-efficacy,” Gino notes.
-“We’re more motivated and we perform better afterwards.”
+“We’re more motivated and we perform better afterward.”

 Self-Reflection as a Career-Building Tool